The Energy Return on Time

 It is no surprise that people want to optimize their return on time, especially when a) energy and other basic requirements are currently cheap and b) we have a genetic propensity (amplified by culture) to steeply value the present over the future.
 The market optimizes dollars, via positive interest rates (which are based on time).
 If one has more time, one can effect more iterations of a money making process.

 The tradeoff between time and energy is consistent with but slightly different than Lotka's and Odum's Maximum Power Principle, which states that organisms and ecosystems arrange themselves not by efficient energy use but by the maximum rate*flow of energy they can harness from the surrounding environment.
-Some even believe this organizing principle is the 4th law of thermodynamics.
+Some even claim this organizing principle is the 4th law of thermodynamics.
 Late Tuesday night, I've decided the parallels of time/energy with the maximum power principle will require a subsequent post, (adding it to the list) but the fact that maximum power is achieved through the compromise between speed and efficiency of energy conversions at intermediate efficiencies is a well known biological concept(6).
-It's quite possible that the market, in a culture of resource extraction is the ultimate vehicle to pursue maximum power - power being represented by dollars in stored digits.
+It's quite possible that the market, in a culture of resource extraction is the ultimate vehicle to pursue maximum power - power being represented by status which is currently correlated with dollars in digitized storage.
 However, I did find a fascinating paper, "On Ungulate Foraging Strategy - Energy Maximizers or Time Minimizers" which disputes some of the earlier ecological work asserting that animals maximize on power/energy.
 This study showed that bison, a prey animal, do in fact choose to optimize time, rather than energy intake, presumably to have more of their day to pursue other fitness increasing events (watching out for predators and finding really attractive bison).
 Clearly there are evolutionary forces that draw organisms to choose between energy maximization and time maximization - to me this seems like fertile ground for more research (if there is time...;)

 Eighth, in a compelling harmony with all the above thoughts we should cure ourselves of what I have been calling "the circumdrome of the shaving machine", which is to shave oneself faster so as to have more time to work on a machine that shaves faster so as to have more time to work on a machine that shaves still faster, and so on ad infinitum.
 This change will call for a great deal of recanting on the part of all those professions which have lured man into this empty infinite regress.
 We must come to realize that an important prerequisite for a good life is a substantial amount of leisure spent in an intelligent manner."
 Nicolai Georgescu-Roegen Energy and Economic Myths